JonnyEvans321/SymbolFix/README.md

 # SymbolFix
 An Excel Add-in that uses VBA to auto-format engineering symbols.
+Requires Excel 2010 or later.

 ## Backstory
 Back in 2015, my flatmate James Kilcran came to me with a problem.
 As a Mechanical Engineer, he would spend a lot of time creating detailed, well presented engineering models in Excel for clients and colleagues.
 A major hassle in this job was formatting all the engineering symbols.
 Something that Excel does not do very well.